 Calculating how much an average college student spends on food can be a little difficult as meal plans, students, and colleges vary greatly.
-The good news is that food is an expense that you can creatively budget for, despite the fact that most college students are forced to buy a meal plan at least for the first couple of years of school.
-In addition to college meal plans, students also spend money on groceries and off-campus eating out.
+The good news is that food is an expense for which you can creatively budget, despite the fact that most college students are forced to buy a meal plan at least for the first couple of years of school.
+In addition to college meal plans, students also spend money on groceries and eating out off campus.
 This additional food-related expense must be taken into account when budgeting for food at college.
 Here are a few things to consider when thinking about meal plans, groceries, and eating out.

 Consider the actual cost per day for food.
-For example, based upon the average $4,500 meal plan that offers 3 meals per day, you are paying $18.75 per day in food with your meal plan.
+For example, say you get the average $4,500 meal plan that offers 3 meals per day, so you are paying $18.75 per day in food with your meal plan.
 Calculating the actual cost can help you see more clearly where you can save.
-While $18.75 may not be too high for some, if you are frugal and plan meals accordingly, you may be able to get away with a lower meal plan (or none at all if it is not mandatory) and make budget-friendly grocery choices to lower the cost of your per day meal.
+While $18.75 may not be too high for some, if you are frugal and plan meals accordingly, you may be able to get away with a lower-level meal plan (or none at all if it is not mandatory) and make budget-friendly grocery choices to lower your daily food cost.
 Playing with the numbers is necessary to really see what you are working with.
-Note that according to the the Bureau of Labor Statistics, the average single person spends less than $4,000 for a full year of food - significantly less per day than the average college meal plan.
+Note that according to the Bureau of Labor Statistics, the average single person spends less than $4,000 for a full year of food - significantly less per day than the average college meal plan.

-If you decide not to purchase a meal plan or are subsidizing your mandatory college meal plan with an additional food budget, then it is helpful to think about what you will need to allow per month for this part of your budget, which is slightly more variable than a meal plan that will be a regular part of your tuition bill.
+If you decide not to purchase a meal plan or are subsidizing your mandatory college meal plan with an additional food budget, then it is helpful to think about what you will need to allow per month for this part of your budget.
+This is slightly more variable than a meal plan that would be a regular part of your tuition bill.
 Taking a look at the range of estimates on the USDA website will help you see what portion of your budget is best to put aside for food costs.

-An individual college-aged student will spend approximately $163-367 monthly according to the USDA cost of food at home.
+An individual college-aged student will spend approximately $163-$367 monthly according to the Official USDA Food Plans.
 The USDA website provides different costs for men and women and also provides four levels of estimates: thrifty, low-cost, moderate-cost, and liberal.
-These categories are not definitive making them helpful as a starting point.
+These categories are not definitive, making them helpful as a starting point.
 When considering your additional food budget, here are a few other things to keep in mind.
 The great news about this is that you can be flexible and there is always wiggle room to save if you are thoughtful and creative.

 Consider the four USDA categories for a starting point.
 Utilize the chart to find your exact age, your gender, and then decide on a starting point (the thrifty, low-cost, moderate-cost, or liberal level).